-

 “The problem before those who would be charitable, is not how to deal with a given number of the poor; it is how to help those who are poor, without adding to their numbers and constantly increasing the evils they seek to cure.”

-So wrote New York charity leader Josephine Lowell over 100 years ago.
+So wrote New York charity leader Josephine Lowell over a hundred years ago.
 This wisdom is as true today as it was then, as it always will be.
 If poverty is what brings the money into your program, why bother trying to end poverty?
 Many organizations are invested in the very problem that they are trying to solve.
-Work offers a new horizon with the opportunity to end the cycle of dependency.
+Work offers a new horizon, with the opportunity to end the cycle of dependency.

 If people were paid for not working, the number of non-workers would increase and children would grow up without seeing work as a natural and essential part of life.
 The same happens if your organization focuses more on meeting unmet needs rather than showing the way toward self-reliance.
 Why is that?
 Because we get more of what we incentivize.
 If we incentivize poverty, we get more poor people.
 If we focus strongly on work, we get more people working.
 Governmental as well as private programs operating without the discipline of the marketplace are inherently flawed, because their payout comes from what is regarded as an inexhaustible source, and people who once receive it are likely to regard it as a right, implying no obligation on their part.”
 Incentives are more important than dispositions.